amihart/DSLinux-Ports/README.md

 ## fibonacci

 The package `fibonacci.tar` is not actually a port but merely an example of how you can make a package for DSLinux with Lua.
+The package is distributed using a shell script in `/usr/bin/` which calls the Lua script in `/usr/share`.
+The package is distributed with the Lua source code, but if you compile with `luac` you can also distribute the package with a binary.
+For some reason, if you compile with `luac` on your PC and transfer it to your NDS, it gives an error when you try to run it.
+You have to compile it with `luac` on the NDS itself.
+Not entirely sure why, it might be an endianness issue, or something else.

 ## ftp